Export

 While you have the option to share an export via a link for a receiving party to access your production, there may be instances in which you would like to download and share via an alternative method (e.g. Sharefile link, internal FTP, etc..).
 If that is the case, many users prefer a comprehensive deliverable of all export volumes to send to the receiving party.

-Outlined below are the steps for downloading multiple export volumes and combining same into one final deliverable.
+Outlined below are the steps for downloading multiple export volumes and combining them into one final deliverable.

 1 | Access your Export